hasselmonians/BandwidthEstimator/README.md

 * `Fs` contains the sample rate of the video recording.
 * `range` contains the bandwidth parameters over which tests should be performed.
 These values should be odd integers only.
 The default is `3:2:(60 * Fs)`.
 * `kernel` holds a function handle to the kernel smoothing function used by the rest of this package.
 It can be set by pointing directly to a function handle (e.g. `best.kernel = @fcn`), or by a character vector describing a static method of `BandwidthEstimator` (e.g. `best.kernel = 'hanning'`).
 Currently, only the hanning and alpha kernels are defined in this way.
+* `verbosity` determines how much info text to print to the console.

 The core functionality of this package is in the `cvKernel` and `kconv` functions, written by Michael Prerau (c) 2011.
 These functions have been heavily modified from their original forms to be methods of the `BandwidthEstimator` class.